pag1pag/Physics_Maths_and_others/physics_simulation/README.md

-Some Python implementations of various idea of physics to easily implements
+Some Python implementations of various idea of physics